Public Speaking in Fremantle

 Terrace, March 2000

 Durack was so successful that the membership very rapidly climbed over 30.
 With fortnightly meetings, which ran from 7 am to 8.15 am, it was difficult for members to progress throught their CTM program.
 So David Nicholas suggested to Durack that it should sponsor a new club meeting in the same venue on a different morning.
-There was a lot of apprehension amongst Officers and members that this might split the club, but a special Executive meeting attended by 17 club members adopted the proposal.
+There was a lot of apprehension amongst Officers and members that this might split the club, but a special Executive meeting attended by 17 club members and chaired by President Gil Alexander adopted the proposal.
 A Demonstration Meeting was run on January 28, 2000 and the Club chartered on March 4, 2000.
 Durack and Western Founders were the Sponsor Clubs, David Nicholas and Mee Chan Wong from Western Founders were the Founders and Jenny Mills from Victoria Quay and Western Founders and Mike Clarke from Western Founders and St Georges were the Mentors.

 West End, January 2002